joshrendek/docker-conductor/README.md

 -p, --project="": Only run the instruction that are apart of this project
 ```

+#### Healthchecks

+You can either run a healthcheck as a command and conductor will replace any instances of `$HOST` with the host or ip.

+Or you can run a healthcheck that is a script, for example: `./some_script.sh` - the host will be available as a `$HOST` environment parameter.

+If scripts do not `exit 0`, the health check will fail, the reason and output of the script will print to `STDOUT`.

 #### Only deploy `test_project`

 `docker-conductor -p test_project`